 Summer and spring is the time when you find carpet beetles scurrying about everywhere.
 Female carpet beetles lay about 50-100 eggs across your home.
 These eggs hatch, grow into larvae, and then into adult carpet beetles in a span of 8-15 days.
 The newly hatched larvae are more destructive than adult carpet beetles.
 Their spindly bodies can cause skin irritation and leave red itchy rashes similar to a bed bug bite.

 Carpet Beetles are capable of using many pathways to enter your home.
 They can hitch a ride on the plants & flowers you bring into your home or latch onto pet fur.
 They can also enter through your chimney, vents, electrical conduits, windows, and cracks on your walls.
+However, it is vital that you prepare your apartments or bungalows for pest control services before treatment begins.

 Carpet Beetle pocket nests are commonly found in furniture or closets.
 These nests may be formed either by single egg-laying females or different carpet beetles.